hmxmilohax/rb3-pc/_english/ashcentral.md

 This part of the guide **requires** that you have a [[**RPCN Account**]](https://hmxmilohax.github.io/rb3-pc/english/rpcn/) **and set your [[network configuration]](https://hmxmilohax.github.io/rb3-pc/english/customconfiguration#network) to use AshCentral server settings.**

-AshCentral is currently hosts the best experience for playing Rock Band 3 online.
+AshCentral currently hosts the best experience for playing Rock Band 3 online.
 This part will be going over how to get the most out of your experience while playing online.

 ## Inviting Friends